The Kuratowski convergence of medial axes and conflict sets: Introduction

 In the present paper we adopt another, natural, point of view: we see the deformation as a continuous process that we do not even require to be smooth.
 This lets us have some insight of what is happening to the medial axis.

 We have chosen the Kuratowski (or \textit{Painlev\'e-Kuratowski}) convergence of closed sets as a method of approach to this process of deformation.
-In this way we have obtained our main Theorem \ref{main} which has already proved useful: it is used in \cite{BD} in order to compute the tangent cone of the medial axis, which permitted to give some relation between the medial axis and the type of singularity of the given definable set (see Example \ref{bd}).
+In this way we have obtained our first main Theorem \ref{main} which has already proved useful: it is used in \cite{BD} in order to compute the tangent cone of the medial axis of a definable or subanalytic set, which permitted to give some relation between the medial axis and the type of singularity of the given definable set (see Example \ref{bd}).

+After settling the question of the behaviour of the medial axis, we turn to studying the evolution of the conflict set of a family of sets, obtaining a similar semi-continuity result as well as a convergence statement, see Theorem \ref{CS}, the second main result of the paper.

-The paper is organized as follows.
+The paper is divided into two distinct parts and organized as follows.
+The first four sections are entirely devoted to medial axes.
 After recalling the basic definitions (Section \ref{2}), we give a large range of examples to illustrate the obstacles encountered by mathematicians, us included, who believed that the problem of convergence of the medial axes was an easy one (Section \ref{3}).
 The examples lead to two natural conjectures that turn out to be false (as shown in Examples \ref{3.5} and \ref{3.11}, respectively).
 We do this to show why our approach via the Kuratowski convergence seems to be the most appropriated and the result obtained in Theorem \ref{main} is somehow optimal (cf. Remark \ref{Rk} and Example \ref{3.11}).
 Although natural, it has eluded to specialists who had judged it at first elementary and easy.
 We have also been through this experience and it is our way of sharing it with the reader.

-We end the paper with a discussion of what could be a natural proof of our main result in the non-definable setting and why it does not seem to work (Remark \ref{last}).
-This last remark is a good illustration of how a seemingly easy proof becomes impossible to be completed when it comes to details.
+The last section concerns conflict sets.
+It contains the basic definitions, a brief discussion of the relation between conflict sets and medial axes (as well as Voronoi diagrams), some auxiliary results and finally the second main Theorem \ref{CS}.

+As a matter of fact, the first versions of the paper had dealt exclusively with definable (semi-algebraic, subanalytic) sets in ${\Rz}^n$ as it seemed that we would definitely need some control over the topology involved.
+However, thanks to the endeavours of the first-named author, it turned out that the result does not require any special `tame geometry' assumptions.
+As some of the auxiliary `definable' results may be of interest on their own, we gather them in the appendix.